changetocoding/Web-Development-Course/Week 17 - Promises/README.md

 ```

 # .Catch
-.catch is used for error handling promises and will catch any errors if a promise is rejected (the promise action fails). for example if the then in this case failed.
-The promise object would go to the .catch block and handle the error there
+.catch is used for recieving errors when a promise is rejected, allowing us to do something after the error happens e.g log the error or retry the request.

 ```js
 axios.get('/api/PhoneBook/getAll')   // Your promise object